E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD/tetra_dlmeso_dpd/readme.rst

 and the executable must be in the same directory of the HISTORY file.
 The user is asked to provide the number of nodes used to run the simulation and the number of the species for which ordering has to be analyzed.
-To input the user-defined parameters one can enter them from the keyboard or write them into a text file (say, input.txt), one per line
-(in the right order) and run the program in this way:
+To input the user-defined parameters one can enter them interactively at runtime or write them into a text file (say, ``input.txt``), one per line (in the right order) and run the program in this way:

 ``tetrahedral.exe < input.txt``